koaning/simsity/docs/quickstart/index.md

 that PyNNDescent supports and it's also able to index in parallel by setting the `n_jobs` parameter.

+!!! note

+    We'll be using the `PyNNDescentIndexer` indexer in this demo because it's very flexible.
+    It supports dense arrays as well as sparse ones!
+The only downside is that it does take a while to index all the data.
+If you're looking for a faster indexing method you may want to try the `AnnoyIndexer` based on [annoy](https://github.com/spotify/annoy).
+If you're curious to learn how it works, you may appreciate this [segment on calmcode](https://calmcode.io/annoy/intro.html).

 ## Building a Service